 Higher residue doesn’t mean lower yields

-Study 1: Tillage and yield
+Study 1: Tillage effect on yield and residue

 Research by the University of Minnesota and North Dakota State University showed that reduced tillage systems increased crop residue cover and reduced soil erosion while having a minimal effect on crop yields.
 These results are often accompanied by lower tillage management costs (equipment, fuel and labor) compared to aggressive tillage systems.